Logic will get you from A to B, imagination will take you everywhere.Albert Einstein

 Storming one’s brain can be done individually or in a group.
 It’s in the latter where the troubles may begin, though.
 Some people rather prefer to be alone with their thoughts and work.
 Counting the minutes until they can return to their desk.
 What’s more, the nature of the exercise gives others a window into our unfiltered imagination, thought processes and state of mind.
 This can lead to self-censorship and a lack of input from the people with the most innovative ideas.

 So a few guidelines are in order to achieve the goal of a brainstorming session, which is to extract every bit of useful ideas out of a group.
-Criticism must be avoided, the structuring and the evaluation of the collected ideas should be separate stages.
+Criticism must be avoided and the structuring and the evaluation of the collected ideas should be separate stages.
 To allow for an uninhibited flow of ideas, brainstorming can be silent, in writing and therefore anonymous.
 Deliberately involving people outside the field of interest can help, too.

 Associations are a great way to kickstart a brainstorming session: It may start with a word or phrase, or a hypothesis.
 We could even use the above webcomic to generate free associations around potentially ignored risks of a project.
 Inverted thinking is another unorthodox way to give our stream of consciousness a direction.
 We ask ourselves what needs to be done to drive a project against the wall (to later invert them to positives).